 If you have ever asked yourself, ‘why am I not losing weight?’
 We will be looking at some of the major problems in the way of achieving your ideal target weight and setting realistic weight loss goals.

 We will be asking why this is so difficult for some people and what you can do to overcome these hurdles.

 If you can answer yes to any of these questions then you have come to the right place.

 I’m exercising but I’m not losing weight

 Eating more after Exercise?
-Right, so you’ve started a healthy eating plan, which is far superior to any fad diet by the way, and you are sticking to an exercise regime but the weight is just not shifting.
+Right, so you’ve started a healthy eating plan, which is far superior to any fad diet by the way, and you are sticking to an exercise regime but you are still not losing weight.
 If you find yourself famished after exercising and heading straight off for that burger, or high-sugar food hit there may be a reason why.

 For the 30 young, fit participants in this study, the reduction in the brain’s response to food images was spread throughout many different areas of the brain especially those regions that control the liking and craving for food and the motivation to find food.